 - 6. Patient with severe hypothermia (if available, core temperature < 90° F or 32° C) see Hypothermic Protocol # 681.
 For hypothermic patients, no more than 1 shock should be delivered.
 Further action will be directed by medical command.
 Begin transport immediately after initial countershock.
 Transport to center with capability of cardiopulmonary bypass surgery if possible. - 7.
 If the AED continues to indicate that shocks are advised, it is best to focus on excellent chest compressions and use AED to reanalyze every 2 minutes until ALS arrives.
 Packaging or moving the patient at this point will decrease the effectiveness of CPR.
 After three AED messages of "no shock advised", contact medical command.
 If unable to contact medical command, transport patient as soon as possible while continuing CPR. - 8.
-AHA Guidelines suggest that the following are reliable and valid criteria for BLS termination of resuscitation.
-Before moving the patient to the ambulance, consider contact with medical command for orders to terminate CPR in the field if ALL of the following apply: - a.
-Arrest not witnessed by EMS personnel, AND - b.
-No return of spontaneous circulation/ pulse (prior to transport), AND - c.
-No AED shock was delivered (prior to transport). - 9.
 During packaging and transport, minimize interruptions of CPR and reanalyze rhythm about every 10 minutes, and deliver additional shocks if advised. - a.
 The vehicle and all patient movement should stop before reanalyzing the rhythm. - b.
 Practitioners must be familiar with the AED used by their agency.
 AEDs that automatically analyze every 2 minutes should be temporarily disabled during patient movement and transport, since the motion of transport may lead to inappropriate shocks.
 In many machines, this can be accomplished by disconnecting the electrodes from the machine.
 Avoid turning the AED off, since this may reset all of the data collection within the device. - c.
-Transport without lights or siren to minimize chance of injury to EMS personnel providing CPR and patient care, unless unusual circumstances exist.
+Transport without lights or siren to minimize chance of injury to EMS personnel providing CPR and patient care, unless unusual circumstances exist. - Agency medical director may establish policy for immediate transport if local pediatric receiving center in close proximity has capabilities for extracorporeal membrane oxygenation (ECMO) and mutually agree on appropriate criteria for rapid transport for immediate ECMO. - 10.
+AHA Guidelines suggest that the following are reliable and valid criteria for BLS termination of resuscitation.
+Before moving the patient to the ambulance, consider contact with medical command for orders to terminate CPR in the field if ALL of the following apply: - a.
+Arrest not witnessed by EMS personnel, AND - b.
+No return of spontaneous circulation/ pulse (prior to transport), AND - c.
+No AED shock was delivered (prior to transport).